hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 cp -rf /tmp/bank_overlay_backup /overlay/bank_2
 # Activate bank_1
 echo bank_1 > /proc/banktable/active
+# Make sure above changes get written to flash
+sync
 # Erase firmware in bank_1
 mtd erase bank_1
-# Reboot to first valid firmware
-reboot
-# please wait for device to reboot...
+#
 ```

+Power off the Gateway now.
+It is better not to use the reboot command here.
+Power it on again and wait for it to boot completely.
 You should now be in the previously mentioned *optimal* bank plan.
 On each reboot, your device will try booting `active` bank first.
 Since we set `bank_1` as active and we also erased `bank_1` firmware, it will boot from `bank_2`.

 !!! hint "Upgrade now!"